Gloucester & Cheltenham Stadium

 The Gloucester and Cheltenham Stadium was a greyhound racing stadium situated in Longlevens, some 7 miles from Cheltenham and 3 miles from Gloucester, England.

+History

 Origins

 The site chosen for the construction of the stadium was on the north side of the Cheltenham Road near the Elm Bridge and on the opposite side of the road to the newly built football ground used by Gloucester City A.F.C.

 Opening

 The stadium opened several years after an unsuccessful attempt to start racing at nearby Elmbridge.
 It had looked unlikely that racing would start at Longlevens because in January 1933 plans had been refused by the council due to concerns over noise and disruption.
 The opening night was on Saturday 22 July 1933 and the track dimensions consisted of a 432-yard circumference with distances of 500 and 650 yards.
 There were kennel facilities for 200 greyhounds within the stadium grounds.

 On the first night, gates opened at 6.30pm with racing starting at 7.30pm, seven races were organised and the first greyhound to pass the winning line was Valiant Rufus who beat Uskside Winner by a short head in 29.87sec.
 Valiant Rufus trained by Leslie Carpenter went on to win the Welsh Greyhound Derby the following year.